 Monthly revenue churn rate = (total revenue lost – expansion monthly recurring revenue) / Monthly recurring revenue at the beginning of the month

-Ideally, the added revenue by those who upgraded (expansion revenue) should counterbalance the revenue lost due to customer cancellations and downgrades.
+An effective customer engagement solution would ensure that revenue added from upgrades (expansion revenue) offsets the revenue diminished because of customer drop-offs or downgrades.
 If the number exceeds 100%, it is termed negative churn.

 Churn rate vs. retention rate